 In a whirlwind 30 hours, we here at DIY Travel HQ had a burger at the Texas Chicken chain, watched James Bond’s “Spectre” at the cinema, ate a kebab, enjoyed food-court style Malaysian Laksa and went to a shopping mall & supermarket.

-Medan is a nice ease back into civilisation from the rest of Sumatra & a short Air Asia flight away can take you to the ever-more modern, bustling cities of Kuala Lumpur, Singapore, Bangkok & more.
+Medan is a nice ease back into civilization from the rest of Sumatra & a short Air Asia flight away can take you to the ever-more modern, bustling cities of Kuala Lumpur, Singapore, Bangkok & more.

 After 2 months of hardcore DIY travel, nothing against Medan but we were ready to get out of Indonesia!